microsoft/finops-toolkit/docs-mslearn/toolkit/powershell/hubs/Remove-FinOpsHubScope.md

 ---
 title: Remove-FinOpsHubScope command
-description: Stops monitoring a scope within a FinOps hub instance.
+description: Stops monitoring a scope within a FinOps hub instance and optionally remove the data using the Remove-FinOpsHubScope command in the FinOpsToolkit module.
 author: bandersmsft
 ms.author: banders
-ms.date: 10/17/2024
+ms.date: 11/01/2024
-ms.topic: concept-article
+ms.topic: reference
 ms.service: finops
 ms.reviewer: micflan
 #customer intent: As a FinOps user, I want to understand how to use the Remove-FinOpsHubScope PowerShell command.